 New Definitions for Appendix A:

+- Assumptions Meeting

+As part of the comprehensive Transmission Planning Process, a stakeholder meeting to review the criteria, assumptions, and models related to local and regional transmission planning.

+- Long-Term Regional Transmission Facility

+Regional transmission facility that is identified as part of Long-Term Regional Transmission Planning to address Long-Term Regional Transmission Needs.

+- Long-Term Regional Transmission Need(s)

+Transmission needs identified through Long-Term Regional Transmission Planning by, among other things, running scenarios and considering the enumerated categories of factors.

+- Long-Term Regional Transmission Plan The report prepared by the CAISO, pursuant to Section 24, which documents the outcome of the Long-Term Regional Transmission Planning Process as defined in the Study Plan.

+- Long-Term Regional Transmission Planning

+Regional transmission planning on a 20 year, forward-looking, and comprehensive basis to identify Long-Term Regional Transmission Needs, identify transmission facilities that meet such needs, measure the benefits of those transmission facilities, and evaluate those transmission facilities for potential selection in the regional transmission plan for purposes of cost allocation as the more efficient or cost-effective regional transmission facilities to meet Long-Term Regional Transmission Needs.

+- Long-Term Scenarios

+Scenarios that incorporate various assumptions using best available data inputs about the future electric power system over a sufficiently long-term, forward-looking transmission planning horizon to identify Long-Term Regional Transmission Needs and enable the identification and evaluation of transmission facilities to meet such transmission needs.

+- Needs Meeting

+As part of the comprehensive Transmission Planning Process a stakeholder meeting to review identified reliability criteria violations and other transmission needs that drive the need for local or regional transmission facilities.

+- Relevant State Entity

+Any state entity responsible for electric utility regulation or siting electric transmission facilities within the state or portion of a state located in the transmission planning region, including any state entity as may be designated for that purpose by the law of such state.

+- Solutions Meeting

+As part of the comprehensive Transmission Planning Process, a stakeholder meeting to review potential solutions to reliability criteria violations and other transmission needs.

 Changes to existing tariff definitions:

-- Regional Transmission Facility A transmission facility that is owned by a Participating TO or to which a Participating TO has an Entitlement that is represented by a Converted Right, that is under the CAISO Operational Control, and that is not (1) a Local Transmission Facility or a Location Constrained Resource Interconnection Facility, and supporting facilities, or (2) a Merchant Transmission Facility.
+- Regional Transmission Facility A transmission facility that is owned by a Participating TO or to which a Participating TO has an Entitlement that is represented by a Converted Right, that is under the CAISO Operational Control, and that is not (1) a Local Transmission Facility or a Location Constrained Resource Interconnection Facility, and supporting facilities, (2) a Long-Term Regional Transmission Facility, or (3) a Merchant Transmission Facility.

-- Study Plan The plan to be developed pursuant to Section 24.3.1, which sets forth the technical studies to be performed during the annual Transmission Planning Process.
+- Study Plan The plan to be developed pursuant to Section 24.3.1, which sets forth the technical studies to be performed during the Transmission Planning Process.

-- Transmission Plan The report prepared by the CAISO on annual basis, pursuant to Section 24, which documents the outcome of the Transmission Planning Process as defined in the Study Plan.
+- Transmission Plan The report prepared by the CAISO on annual basis, or on a biennial basis (every two years) starting in 2028, pursuant to Section 24, which documents the outcome of the comprehensive Transmission Planning Process as defined in the Study Plan.

 - Unified Planning Assumptions The assumptions to be developed pursuant to Section 24.3.1 and used, to the maximum extent possible, in performing technical studies identified in the Study Plan as part of the Transmission Planning Process.